ExpressLRS/Docs/docs/quick-start/transmitters/frsky-r9modules.md

     10. Wait for the process to finish.
 A Green Success bar will show up in the ExpressLRS Configurator.

-    11. Disconnect the STLink V2 dongle from the TX Module PCB and Reassemble the TX Module.
+    11. Disconnect the STLink V2 dongle from the TX Module PCB and reassemble the module.
     12. Reattach your TX Module into your Radio and, using the [ExpressLRS Lua Script], verify if the firmware version has been updated.

 [Configurator Release]: ../../assets/images/ConfiguratorRelease.png